Forum Discussion

 Slide layers are great when you need to show things.
 But they can also do things—even if they don’t show anything at all.

-- Consolidate feedback for a question slide on just 1 layer (for example, so you don’t have to maintain/edit the same feedback on both the Correct and Incorrect layers)
+- Consolidate feedback for a question slide on just one layer (for example, so you don’t have to maintain/edit the same feedback on both the Correct and Incorrect layers)

-- Loop programming (for example, so you can smoothly animate dials)
+- Run triggers on multiple layers to loop programming (for example, so you can smoothly animate dials)

 You can view the published project here: